Advising for iSchool MSIS Students

 - Read the actual syllabi for the courses you might take.
 Most syllabi are linked from the list of courses on the iSchool website at https://www.ischool.utexas.edu/courses.
 You can find past syllabi by browsing the courses listed under “Other Semesters” and selecting a past semester.
 Or, you can click on the faculty member’s name in the faculty directory, https://www.ischool.utexas.edu/people/faculty_directory

-- Take the Core courses early in your program: 380C, 380E, and 397C.
-These are intended as foundation courses.
-These core courses are usually offered in two sections during the fall/spring terms and may be offered during the summer.
+- Take the core course INF 380E early in your program.
+It is intended as a foundation course.
+The core course is usually offered in two sections during the fall/spring terms and may be offered during the summer.
 If you wait too long to take the core courses, you run the risk that the course might be full or offered at a time when you are unable to take the course.

 - There is no stable rotation of courses so do not plan on having any specific courses offered in any given semester.
 The only courses you can count on being available in a given long fall or spring semester are the three core courses.
 Remember: availability of any course during the summer sessions is also not guaranteed.